 I ended up stopping at this donut vendor when I was looping back to the entrance.
 I tried ordering in my broken Korean.
 The lady was sweet and ended up speaking fluent English.
 Of course, she asked if I was in the military.
 I got asked that a lot since Camp Humphreys is in Pyeongtaek and a few stops away from the market.
 We had some small talk while she was preparing the donuts.
 She threw the donuts into a little sugar and tossed them in a bag.
 I paid and started my way towards the exit.

 I ended up coming across these strawberries that looked delicious.
 They were only ₩3,000 for one quart.
-Fresh strawberries are always mouth watering.
-While I was rummaging through my purse trying to find my wallet, the lady asked if I was from the US.
+Fresh strawberries are always mouth-watering AND they were cheap- I had to.
+While I was rummaging through my purse trying to find my wallet, the lady asked if I was from the USA.
 I said yes and then she smiled.
 She asked me a few questions.
 We talked for a few minutes and then I had to hurry to the bus.

 I waited a few minutes for the 80 bus to go back to Anjung and started sweating.

-Once I got home, I tried the one that had sweet potato on the inside (pictured above)..
+Once I got home, I tried the one that had sweet potato (left picture) on the inside….
 Interesting.

-The other ones had red beans inside.
+The other ones (to the right) had red beans inside.
 Although they weren’t amazing, the sweet potato one was definitely better.